Treatment for testicular cancer

 Treating stage 1 testicular cancer

-Your doctor may also offer you adjuvant chemotherapy treatment to reduce the risk of the cancer coming back.
+Your doctor may offer you chemotherapy treatment after surgery.
+This is called adjuvant treatment.
+You have it to reduce the risk of the cancer coming back.

 Seminoma stage 1